 After my assault, my body was a wreck.
 During the meal for my thirtieth birthday, I had to explain my shoulder sling to my father.
 I will never forget what his girlfriend said to me after, “You don’t seem like the type of woman to let a man hit you.”
 As if that stupid statement has anything to do with reality.
 Even though I knew it wasn’t my fault, I still carried shame and regret for a long time.
 Nobody should ever be treated that way.

 Unfortunately, ignorant attitudes regarding violence toward women still persist.
 I tell my story because I want to help change that narrative.
 There is no one type of victim; it’s all races, classes, and personality types.
 Victims are not weak.

 I am so elated I found NWMAF and ESD Global.
 A lot of traditional Self Defense programs and fighting systems let women down.
 So often we’re taught to be leery of strangers when realistically we’re far more likely to face violence from people close to us.

-I’m working on finishing all the qualifications to be an ESD certified instructor and work it into my gym’s current self-defense program.
+I’m working on finishing all the qualifications to be an ESD-certified instructor and working it into my gym’s current self-defense program.
 I want to teach women and girls to be brave, assertive, and to take up space.
 To stop apologizing and putting their needs and feelings last, because just like Maya Angelou, I believe we have the right to come to our own defense.